10xpg/10xpg/README.md

 -->

 # Hello World! 👋
-I'm Prince Delali Gbezeh — a **backend-focused** engineer with a background in biomedical engineering.
+I'm Prince Delali Gbezeh — a **software engineer** with a background in biomedical engineering.
 Building and working with real production systems at [W3S Total Secured Solutions](https://www.w3sghana.com).

 ## About Me